mindbody/mbkit/packages/FileUploader/README.md

 # File Uploader

-This is a react component of a file uploader input.
+A file uploader input built with React

 ## Installation